SigveLan/Master/README.md

-# Master's Project: Human Phenotype Prediction Through use of Variant Data in Metabolic Modeling
+# Human Phenotype Prediction Through use of Variant Data in Metabolic Modeling
+##Master's Project by Sigve Strand Landa

-A repository for all code related to my master's project:
+This is a repository for all code related to my master's project